 Oh my goodness, this week…….
 I was working on a project for the sew along for Project Run and Play for last weeks theme of pattern remix, and then my sewing machine died……..
 Well, it didn’t DIE die, but it started acting up and I just can’t make myself sew something badly (the lower looper wasn’t catching everything, so my stitches were showing up short and long intermittently) So my skirt it sitting about 90% done on the floor of the studio where I will pick it back up when my machine comes back from the shop.
+If my machine stops working then I will have to look at some sewing machine reviews to find a good replacement for it because it’ll be cheaper than sending it back to the shop every time something goes wrong.
+I’ve had it for a long time so I wouldn’t be surprised if it was on its last legs!
 I could have used my embroidery machine to finish it if I had wanted to, but I am an old dog and like MY machine for sewing things.

 We got Emmie a desk for her room after much searching, only to find out that the desk we had settled on for Isaac’s room wasn’t going to be an option since it was a mini-desk (it was a Restoration Hardware desk, and it turns out that it is too short for a big boy) so we went back to hunting for a desk for him. (which I was not happy about since I LOVED the Restoration Hardware desk.)
 Anyway I found one on craigslist for $55 which was an amazing price difference, but I have to paint this one and change some things, which is sort of difficult, because right now time is not something I have a lot of.
 (We have a little over a month before we put our house on the market, and 3 months before we will be in Korea……)